knit-bee/tei-make-corpus/README.md

   corpus_dir            Directory containing the TEI files.
 Only file with the
                         extension '.xml' are processed.

-optional arguments:
+options:
-  -h, --help            show this help message and exit --common-header COMMON_HEADER, -c COMMON_HEADER
+  -h, --help            show this help message and exit --config CONFIG, -k CONFIG
+                        Path to config file in TOML format for settings for optional arguments (i.e. corpus_dir and --common-header
+                        should be still passed as commandline arguments).
+Use [tei-make-corpus] as header or no header.
+Keys/ argument names should match CL argument names but with underscore instead of dash.
+  --common-header COMMON_HEADER, -c COMMON_HEADER
                         Xml file containing the common header for the whole corpus.
+This argument is required.
   --to-file FILENAME, -f FILENAME
                         Name of output file to write to.
 If this option is enabled, the output is written to the file instead of stdout.
   --deduplicate-header, -d
                         Remove elements from header of individual TEI files that are identical in the common header (experimental).
   --split-documents [SPLIT_DOCUMENTS]
                         Use this option to split the teiCorpus into multiple files.
 This option takes a NUMBER OF DOCUMENTS that are written to one output file.
 This option requires the ' --to-file' argument, which will be used as template for the names of all output files.
 The resulting files will be numbered consecutively.
-For example, if '-- split-documents 10' is used, ten files are written to each output file.
-Each output file will be a valid, stand-alone teiCorpus and the same common header is used for all parts.
+For example, if '--split- documents 10' is used, ten files are written to each output file.
+Each output file will be a valid, stand- alone teiCorpus and the same common header is used for all parts.
 If the last part would contain less than 30% of the intended number of TEI documents, all files will be distributed evenly (i.e. a part may then contain more than the indicated number of files).
 This option can also be used without passing a value, the default is 100 000 (documents per output file).
   --split-size [SPLIT_SIZE]
                         Use this option to split the teiCorpus into multiple files.
 This option takes an intended FILE SIZE IN BYTES for one output file.
-This option requires the ' --to-file' argument, which will be used as template for the file names of all output files.
+This option requires the '--to- file' argument, which will be used as template for the file names of all output files.
 The resulting files will be numbered consecutively.
-For example, if '--split-size 15000' is used, when the limit of 15 kilobytes is reached, (after completing the current TEI document) a new output file will be used.
+For example, if '-- split-size 15000' is used, when the limit of 15 kilobytes is reached, (after completing the current TEI document) a new output file will be used.
 This option can also be used without passing a value, the default is 150 000 000 (bytes per file, 150 MB).
-  --prefix-xmlid
-                        Add a prefix to @xml:id attributes instead of removing them.
+  --prefix-xmlid        Add a prefix to @xml:id attributes instead of removing
+                        them.
 The prefix is generated from the the document's file path and concatenated with the original value of the @xml:id attribute (separated by '-').
 For each
-                        @xml:id attribute, the prefix is also added to attributes referencing the @xml:id, i.e. attributes with the same value as @xml:id but with a prepended '#'.
+                        @xml:id attribute, the prefix is also added to attributes referencing the @xml:id, i.e. attributes
+                        with the same value as @xml:id but with a prepended '#'.
 ```

 `tei-make-corpus` requires the path to a directory containing the TEI file and a file containing the information for the common header of the corpus.